-Current University policy is for all its research to comply with ESRC guidelines regarding the ethical conduct of research.
+Current university policy is for all its research to comply with university guidelines regarding the ethical conduct of research.
 In particular, research must undergo ethical review and receive approval before work can begin where research involves the participation of human subjects, their data and/or their tissue.
 This flowchart may assist you if you are unsure as to whether your project requires ethical review.
-If in doubt, please consult the ESRC guidelines.
+If in doubt, please consult the university guidelines.

 The Nottingham School of Economics Research Ethics Committee (NSE-REC) manages and monitors procedures for obtaining ethical approval for research projects within the school.
 In order to obtain ethical approval you must download, complete and sign the School of Economics Research Ethics Approval Form (preferably on your computer), and email it to email@example.com.